jasonmlehman/aws-cdk-demo/README.md

 ## Clone the repository locally.
 This uses GRC syntax, the syntax is of the form: git clone codecommit::**region**://**profile**@**repository name**:

-> 1. Change to the directoyr of the folder you wish to clone the repository to.  i.e. c:\source
+> 1. Change to the directory of the folder you wish to clone the repository to.  i.e. c:\source
-> 2. Clone the repo: **git clone codecommit::us-east-1://cdk-demo-platform@cdk-demo-repo**
+> 2. Clone the repo locally: **git clone codecommit::us-east-1://cdk-demo-platform@cdk-demo-repo**

 ## Create a new CDK project within folder cloned from previous step